Evidence

 We changed the InPACT program for home use during COVID-19 to help more kids stay active across Michigan!

-Adjusting classroom activity breaks for schools with fewer resources: How InPACT worked in Detroit Elementary classrooms.
+We adapted classroom activity breaks to fit the needs of schools with fewer resources, showing how InPACT successfully worked in Detroit elementary classrooms.

-Using game features in classroom activity breaks increases how much kids move and participate.
+We found that using game features in classroom activity breaks boosts both how much kids move and how actively they participate.

-Trying out ten 3-minute activity breaks in classrooms: What worked and what didn't.
+We tested ten 3-minute activity breaks in classrooms to see what worked well and what didn’t.